 5. STEIN — Where to Stay in Skye for Castles & Stargazing

 The crofting township of Stein is situated on the northeastern shore of Loch Bay on the Waternish peninsula.
-Scenic and tranquil, it is characterized by beautifully whitewashed buildings, two amazing restaurants, and plenty of stellar accommodations.
+Scenic and tranquil, it is characterized by beautifully whitewashed buildings, amazing restaurants, and plenty of stellar accommodations.

 Why You Should Stay in Stein